-Floor manufactures make engineered hardwood floors from several wood layers that they stack in the opposite directions.
+Floor manufacturers make engineered hardwood floors from several wood layers that stack in opposite directions.
 This option comes with several advantages for homeowners.
 It’s good to understand the features and benefits of each flooring design before you make an educated choice.
-South Florida Contracting Services are on the leading end when it comes to working on any engineered floors.
+South Florida Contracting Services is on the leading end when it comes to working on any engineered floors.
 Here are some of the benefits of engineered floors that will make you choose this option.

 The challenge with most hardwood traditional floors is that they are affected by moisture.
 However, this is not the case when dealing with engineered floors.
 The units have multiple layers that act like moisture barriers that will prevent your floor from warping when the levels of moisture rise.
 Moisture resistance is one of the most critical features of engineered floors.

 Since you need less wood to make the complete product, engineered floors are more affordable than the other hardwood materials.
 The price difference is higher when you are comparing the cost of these engineered units with that of popular woods like maple or exotic wood.